siesta-project/flos/README.md

 The API documentation may be found [here][flos-doc].

+## Requirements

+The only requirement is the Lua language.

+The require Lua version is 5.3.
+However, if you are stuck with Lua 5.2 you can apply this patch:

+    patch -p1 < lua_52.patch

 ## Installation

 This Lua library may be used out of the box.
 To enable the use of this library